Yelfive/md-notes/HTTP/XML/Overview.md

 ```

 1. `<schema>` as the root element of the XML Schema.
-1. `targetNamespace` Namespace of elements.
+1. `targetNamespace` Namespace of defined elements.